jfauser1395/SpaceOfThoughts_Blog_Project/README.md

 ## 3. Database Migration

-First delete all files inside the Migrations folder:
+First navigate into the API folder and delete all files inside the Migrations folder:

 ```
+cd SpaceOfThoughts.API/
 sudo rm -rf Migrations/*
 ```